PAARKAVYB/Huffman-Coding/README.md

 ![output](op1.png)

 ## RESULT:
-Thus the huffman coding was implemented to compress the data using python programming.
+Thus the Huffman coding was implemented to compress the data using python programming.